 The intermittent nature of solar generation due to cloud cover causes ramping up and down of thermal plant, and sharp changes in load on the network can cause frequency instability, which can lead to load shedding.

-The project seeks to establish 5MW storage capacity with options for nominal 20, 40 and 60 minutes storage.
+The project established 5MW storage capacity with 40 minutes storage.